Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 “Thanks Fugitak.”
 I said, cutting the comms.
 I turned to Do’rex.
 “Well, let’s go see what’s here.”
 He clicked once in acknowledgement.

 By the time I got back to the lounge it was empty and the iris to cargo was open.
 I passed on through to find Varan, Saahna and all of the passengers except Dr. Korvusar already there.
-Saahna was opening the port cargo hatch while Varan was helping the passengers with their luggage and directing our two cargobots, Chip and Dale, to pick up the cargo of the Oligack team.
+Saahna was opening the port cargo hatch while Varan was helping the passengers with their luggage and directing our two cargobots to collect the cargo of the Oligack team.

 The Oligack team was less appreciative.
 Dr. Cotran confronted me again as they prepared to leave.